aras-cdrpm-projects/SPI_Telemetry_Framework/Libs/Qt_Class/ReadMe.md

 # Qt based Master Class
-This class is tested on the raspberry pi 3.
+This class is tested on a Raspberry pi V3.